 He thought BTFD was a sound method, based on his previous success, but he made a crucial mistake – he used outcome bias to validate his method.

 Now that your eyes are rolling back in your head, let me explain what I mean.

-Let’s say you go to pre-Covid Las Vegas, and you and your buddies go out and get shitty-drunk.
+Let’s say you go to Las Vegas and you and your buddies go out and get shitty-drunk.

 Maybe you drink one of those margaritas in a giant plastic Eiffel Tower, or maybe you split a brewzooka - the delivery vehicle doesn’t really matter.

 Now that you’re fully lit, you take everything you own – your car, your house, your life savings, your autographed picture of Patrick Swayze from Roadhouse –everything, and put it on red on the roulette wheel.

 Even if red hits, it was a terrible bet, because, although you won, the method you used – everything on red – was flawed.

 Eventually, this method will fail – actually, a little more than 50% of the time due to the green “0” – and when it does, the downside is so big that you’ll be wiped out and no longer be able to play the game.